 One popular technique for leveraging the Riemann problem is known as Godunov's scheme.
 One approximates each cell as a uniform medium at its average value and then solves the Riemann problem at each of its interfaces.
 The resulting waves can then be propagated into the cell and its new properties calculated at a later time.
-In order to avoid the waves colliding and interacting with each other, the timestep must be limited by
+To avoid collisions and interactions between the waves, the time step must be limited by where c_s is the sound speed, and ε{grid} is a dimensionless constant.

-$$\Delta t = \epsilon{\rm grid} \frac{(\Delta x/2)}{c_s}, \tag{3.104}$$ where $c_s$ is the sound speed and $\epsilon{\rm grid}$ is a dimensionless constant.
+$$\Delta t = \epsilon{\text{grid}} \frac{(\Delta x/2)}{c_s},\tag{3.103}$$

 Another example is the piecewise parabolic method (PPM), which uses a parabolic function to interpolate a fluid variable across a cell and its immediate neighbors (it is thus a third-order extension of the basic Godunov method).
 The algorithm is constructed so as to mimic the propagation of nonlinear waves in the fluid system and to accurately capture shocks.
 Unfortunately, interpolation can also induce spurious oscillations when the fluid quantities change rapidly (as they do, for example, in shocks).
-These too can make the solutions unstable.
-One can therefore introduce a numerical dissipation scheme to damp these fluctuations, or alternatively enforce a flux (or slope) limiter that forces spatial derivatives to remain within reasonable
+These, too, can make the solutions unstable.
+One can therefore introduce a numerical dissipation scheme to damp these fluctuations or, alternatively, enforce a flux (or slope) limiter that forces spatial derivatives to remain within reasonable bounds

-The disadvantage of grid-based approaches is that the grid resolution must be uniform, whereas the desired resolution may vary across the simulation volume - for example, the relevant spatial scales are much smaller near a collapsed dark matter halo than in a large void.
+The disadvantage of grid-based approaches is that the grid resolution must be uniform, whereas the desired resolution may vary across the simulation volume-for example, the relevant spatial scales are much smaller near a collapsed dark matter halo than in a large void.
 Thus, one "wastes" computational resources in some regions.
 A common solution to this problem is adaptive mesh refinement (AMR), in which finer grids are introduced as necessary to cover particular subvolumes of the computation.

-The fundamental idea of AMR is to demand that the local grid spacing adjust "on-the-fly" to the physical conditions within the fluid.
-For example, if a dark matter halo collapses to high density and accretes baryons, the physical resolution must increase in order to follow the flow.
-Meanwhile, the timestep required with a smaller grid will shrink dramatically according to equation (3.104).
+The fundamental idea of AMR is to demand that the local grid spacing adjust "on the fly" to the physical conditions within the fluid.
+For example, if a dark matter halo collapses to high density and accretes baryons, the physical resolution must increase to follow the flow.
+Meanwhile, the time step required with a smaller grid will shrink dramatically according to equation (3.103).
 AMR codes spawn smaller meshes that are stepped at higher rates, while the background grid continues its slow evolution in low-density regions.
 While AMR does allow a dramatic increase in the dynamic range of grid-based calculations, the spawning of grids is an imperfect process that leads to some subtle numerical problems when the resolution increases discontinuously, for example in populating the initial conditions of small-scale modes originally absent from the parent grid.